Benjamin Moore’s Chantilly Lace is another great paint color you might want to consider.

 After a little investigating, I was able to confirm this color and match it with the extra paint cans in our basement left by the previous owner.

-As I mentioned above, this bedroom is our guest room.
+As I mentioned above, this bedroom is our guest bedroom.

-It’s a north facing room and the above photo shows how this paint color looks in natural light.
+It’s a north facing room and the above photo shows how this paint color looks in natural light – even though admittedly this room does not really get much light.

-We have one room painted in this versatile white paint color, but I wanted to include different angles and lighting so you could get a real sense of how this looks on our walls.
+We have one room painted in this versatile white paint color, but I wanted to include different angles and lighting of the entire room so you could get a real sense of how this looks on our white walls.

 So, while it might look a little different, all of the images here are of Benjamin Moore’s Chantilly Lace.